Demystifying formal and informal intellectual property (IP) rights to assess their significance.

 The IP owned by a company is frequently seen as a key asset that warrants individual consideration aside from its tangible assets.
 The correct IP protection and a strategy to deal with the risks posed by third-party IP can significantly affect a company’s standing and value.

-Our team of IP solicitors, patent and trade mark attorneys has extensive experience of supporting IP assessment on behalf of buyers and sellers alike.
-We aim to cut through the complexity surrounding IP rights and provide straightforward advice concerning key issues to support effective decision making in the following areas:
+Our solicitors have extensive experience of supporting IP assessment on behalf of buyers and sellers alike.
+We aim to cut through the complexity surrounding IP rights and provide straightforward advice concerning key issues to support effective decision-making in the following areas:

 • Reviewing agreements involving IP rights and assessing their implications for the company’s operations.